MicrosoftDocs/intellicode/docs/faq.md

 ## Q. What does Visual Studio IntelliCode enable customers to do?

 Visual Studio IntelliCode is a range of capabilities that offers new productivity enhancements through artificial intelligence (AI).
 IntelliCode extensions are available for both [Visual Studio](intellicode-visual-studio.md) and [Visual Studio Code](intellicode-visual-studio-code.md).
-In both products, IntelliCode provides artificial intelligence-enhanced IntelliSense.
+In both products, IntelliCode provides AI-assisted IntelliSense.
 The IntelliCode suggestions appear at the top of the completion list with a star icon next to them:

 ![IntelliCode IntelliSense in Visual Studio](media/enhanced-intellisense.png)